Interest Rates

 Step 3: Calculate Q = P - C, this is the new balance of your principal of your loan.

-Step 4: Set P equal to and go back to Step 1: You thusly loop around until the value Q (and hence P) goes to zero.
+Step 4: Set P equal to Q and go back to Step 1: You thusly loop around until the value Q (and hence P) goes to zero.

 Many people have asked how to find N (number of payments) given the payment, interest and loan amount.
 The answer to the actual formula is in the book: The Vest Pocket Real Estate Advisor by Martin Miles (Prentice Hall).
 Here's the formula: